Tupsula/tupsulafi-site/README.md

 # tupsulafi-site

-Hugo SSG tupsula.fi version because Wordpress and PHP sucks.
+Hugo SSG of tupsula.fi version because Wordpress and PHP kinda sucks.

-Site is currently running on beta.tupsula.fi.
-Site is powered by CF Pages.
+Site is currently running on https://tupsula.fi.
+Site is powered by Cloudflare's Pages.
+Site is also served under https://tupsula.pages.dev

+## Notes regarding site edits

+CF Pages creates automatically websites of each branch.
+This follows logic https://<branch_name>.tupsula.pages.dev.
+After adding new features and/or changes, create pull request to master branch (remember to select correct branches).
+Keep in mind that free tier of CF Pages gives something like 500 builds per month.
+So if you're doing completely new features, develop site locally.

+Basic text editing is done under /tupsula/content/<language>.
+Just look sites that have been already made for examples.

+If any issues arise, contact @sampozki.

 ## Building